EricMFink/PRcasebook/Chapters/Part 3 - Duty of Care/Malpractice.md

 The other important testimony was that the Roach family, including Daugherty, a brother of Mrs. Roach, had discussed, among themselves, the medical malpractice case as early as December, 1972.
 They had in fact contacted two attorneys in Lexington, who declined the case.
 They were aware of the statute of limitations.

 The family then proceeded to northern Kentucky, where on March 15, 1973, they employed the "second attorney" to represent the estate in the medical malpractice case.
 He filed no complaint.

 Some time after July 28, 1973, he turned the case over to the appellant's current attorney, who on August 1, 1973, filed a medical malpractice claim in Fayette Circuit Court which was subsequently dismissed as barred by the statute of limitations.

 Under these circumstances the question of whether Runner had exercised the degree of care and skill expected of a reasonably competent attorney was a question for the jury to decide.

 This is true especially in light of the fact that there was disputed testimony concerning whether the possibility of a medical malpractice action had been discussed with Runner.

 The issue of Runner's negligence was submitted to the jury under the following instructions:

+> (1) It was the duty of the defendant, E. Michael Runner, Attorney at Law, in undertaking the legal representation of the Estate of Lula Daugherty Roach, to exercise that degree of care and skill expected of a reasonably competent lawyer acting in the same or similar circumstances about which you have heard evidence, and this general duty, included the following specific duties:
+>
+> >	(a) Not to undertake representation in a legal matter in which he knew or should have known he was not competent without associating with himself a lawyer that was competent to handle it;
+>
+> >	(b) Not to undertake representation in a legal matter without preparation adequate in the circumstances.
+>
-> 4\.
-It was the duty of the defendant, E. Michael Runner, Attorney at Law, in undertaking the legal representation of the Estate of Lula Daugherty Roach, to exercise that degree of care and skill expected of a reasonably competent lawyer acting in the same or similar circumstances about which you have heard evidence, and this general duty, included the following specific duties: \(A\) Not to undertake representation in a legal matter in which he knew or should have known he was not competent without associating with himself a lawyer that was competent to handle it; \(B\) Not to undertake representation in a legal matter without preparation adequate in the circumstances.
-5\.
-The Jury will answer the following interrogatory: Do you believe from the evidence that the defendant, E. Michael Runner, failed in one or more of the duties imposed upon him by instruction number 4, and such failure was the substantial factor in the Estate of Lula Daugherty Roach not recovering the award set out in instruction number 3 and incorporated in Verdict A?
+> (2) The Jury will answer the following interrogatory: Do you believe from the evidence that the defendant, E. Michael Runner, failed in one or more of the duties imposed upon him by instruction number 4, and such failure was the substantial factor in the Estate of Lula Daugherty Roach not recovering the award set out in instruction number 3 and incorporated in Verdict A?

 Nine of the jurors answered the question in the negative.
 While we may have found differently had we sat as jurors in this case, we believe there is sufficient evidence to support this jury's verdict, and we therefore will not disturb it.
 Based upon the conflicting evidence, we fail to see how Runner was negligent as a matter of law.

-We note that the trial court's instruction mistakenly required the jury to find that Runner's breach of duty, if any, was "the" substantial factor in the plaintiff's failure to recover.
+We note that the trial court's instruction mistakenly required the jury to find that Runner's breach of duty, if any, was "the" substantial factor in the plaintiffs failure to recover.
 The instruction should have read, "a" substantial factor.
 However, the trial court was not made aware of the error by objection, and it has not been raised on appeal, nor could it be.
 For this reason we are not able to review the question.
 In any event, it does not appear to be so substantial as to have caused the plaintiff any prejudice.

 In conclusion, we would add that we do agree somewhat with a statement appellant makes in his well-written brief.
 Appellant states thusly: